Smoothing for signals with discontinuities using higher order Mumford-Shah models

 We intend to systematically study higher order Mumford-Shah models, where, in this paper, we consider the univariate and discrete situation.
 It is given by the minimization problem

 Here, $f \in \R^N$ denotes the given data, and the minimum is computed with respect to the target variables $u$ and $\Ic,$ where $u$ is a discrete univariate signal of length $N$ and $\Ic$ is a partition of the domain $\Omega = \{1, \ldots, N\}.$ (The connection between $u$ and $\Ic$ is discussed in detail later in \cref{sec:basic_proporties}.)
 The symbol $\nabla^k u_I$ denotes the $k$-th order finite difference operator applied to the vector $u$ restricted to the \enquote{interval} $I$ of a partition~$\Ic$ of the domain.
-The functional value comprises a cost term for the data deviation, a cost term for the inner energy of a spline on the single segments, and a cost term for the complexity of the partition.
+The functional value comprises a cost term for the data deviation, a cost term for the inner energy of a spline on the single segments, and a cost term for the complexity of the partition (measured in terms of the number of segments $|\Ic|$).
 The minimizing signal $u^*$ is a piecewise $k$-th order discrete spline approximation to $f$ with elasticity parameter $\beta$ which has discontinuities or breakpoints at the boundaries given by the partition $\Ic^*.$ Choosing a large parameter value $\beta$ leads to stronger smoothing on the segments, and choosing a large parameter value $\gamma$ leads to less segments.